MAECProject/MAECProject.github.io/documentation/faqs/index.md

 #### <a name="a6"></a> A6.
 How can I get involved?
 How can I make contributions to MAEC development?
 There are several opportunities to get involved.
 See the [MAEC Community](/community) page for details, or contact us directly at [maec@mitre.org](mailto:maec@mitre.org).

-**NOTE:** The MAEC Community is actively working on [MAEC 5.0](/documentation/roadmap), the next version of the Malware Attribute Enumeration and Characterization (MAEC™) Language.
-Community members are encouraged to participate by joining in on our MAEC Community teleconference [working call](/working-call) meetings.

 ### <a name="b"></a> MAEC Language

 #### <a name="b1"></a> B1.
 Where can I get the current version of MAEC?

-The current version of the Malware Attribute Enumeration and Characterization (MAEC™) Language is available on the [Current Release](/releases/4.1) page.
+The current version of the Malware Attribute Enumeration and Characterization (MAEC™) Language is available on the [Current Release](/releases/5.0) page.
 In addition, the current MAEC schema, as well as example files, schematron rules, and related documentation, are available in the [MAEC Schemas in the MAECProject repository](https://github.com/MAECProject/schemas) on GitHub.com.

-**NOTE:** The MAEC Community is actively working on [MAEC 5.0](/documentation/roadmap), the next version of MAEC.
-We encourage you to participate by joining in on our regular MAEC Community teleconference [working call](/working-call) meetings.

 #### <a name="b2"></a> B2.
 Is a specification available for the MAEC Language?

-Both PDF and Word versions of the current [MAEC Language Specifications](https://github.com/MAECProject/specifications) are available.
+See the [Specifications](http://maecproject.github.io/releases/5.0/#specifications) section on the [Current Release](/releases/5.0) page.

 #### <a name="b3"></a> B3.
 Where can I find examples of what I can capture and do with MAEC?